DaRL-LibSignal/LibSignal/README.md

 `docker run -it --name ugat_case danielda1/ugat:latest`

-Then go to the terminal:
+For LibSignal - Then go to the terminal:

 `cd /DaRL/LibSignal`